nitin-learn/unboxd/README.md

-# 🎬 Unboxd - Linking Movies to their avaliable streaming options
+# 🎬 Unboxd - Linking Movies to their available streaming options
 A Flask web application that scrapes Letterboxd movie lists and fetches streaming availability using the TMDB API.

 ## 🚀 Features